Demitsi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-write a script that delete all files with a .js extension that are present in the current directory and all its subfolders (not the directories)
+A script that counts the number of directoriesand sub-directories in the current directory